TeskaLabs/asab-webui-components-lib/src/components/DataTable2/readme.md

 	defaultSortDirection='d'
 />
 ```
 **Note:** This property only affects the initial sorting direction when a column is sorted for the first time.
-Subsequent clicks will toggle between ascending ("a") and descending ("d") as usual.
+Subsequent clicks will toggle between ascending ('a') and descending ('d') as usual.

 ## Columns